Pegasus World Cup Preview, Tips, Runners & Trends

 • 2022: Winner in 4 (1,3) [9 Runners]

-The courses that have produced the most winners of the Pegasus World Cup are Del Mar, Churchill Downs and Santa Anita, there has been a total number of 2 winners from each of those courses.
+The courses that have produced the most winners of the Pegasus World Cup are Gulfstream Park, Del Mar, Churchill Downs and Santa Anita; there have been a total of 2 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 9 winners from a total of 100 runners whilst the Female runners have produced 0 winners from a total of 2 runners.
+The race is open to both sexes, with male runners having produced a total of 10 winners from a total of 112 runners, while female runners have produced 0 winners from a total of 2 runners.

 These are the stallions whose offspring have not produced a winner of the Pegasus World Cup despite multiple attempts: